A tutorial with all the details…

 I use 3 pins here so it doesn’t move while I position the binding under the machine foot.

-You need to fold your quilt so that the fabric is not pulling and you can more easily manoeuvre this join to the sewing machine.
+You will need to fold your quilt so that the fabric is not pulling and you can more easily manoeuvre this join to the sewing machine.

 You will know if you do it wrong, because the binding won’t ‘open’ properly.
 Ask me how I know this!